hirekarl/lab_4.1_variables_functions/README.md

 node index
 ```

-*Note that text coloring may not work in Visual Studio Code's default "Output" window&mdash;run from the terminal.*
+*Note that text coloring may not work in Visual Studio Code's default Output pane with Run Code&mdash;run from the Terminal pane with `node`.*

 ### Solution
 View solution source at [`./index.js`](./index.js).